Posted On Jan 27, 2021

 Loss of memory

-The most common cause of CKD includes:
+The most common causes of CKD include:

 Diabetes mellitus